JoshuaWar/hello-word/README.md

 As seen, myInitDataList is optional and only needed when your object has a list of an undefined number of other objects.

+The test file has a concrete example.

-Please see the help() and the test file to see more technical information about these functions.
+Please see the help() to see more technical information about these functions.